kiba/Writings/fac/chp22_earth.md

 "Sure thing...go to.."

-May looked at him even as he departed.
+May stared at him even as he departed.
 There was something different about that person.

 "Why are you looking at him, sweetie?" her mama asked.